20 Best Fruits For Muscle Gain (Ultimate Guide)

 Raspberries for muscle gain

 Raspberries (like the other berries) are very high in antioxidants, making them an ideal fruit to improve recovery.
-Also, they are a good source of vitamin E, which helps to improve muscle strength.
-Raspberry ketones have been widely studied for their weight loss properties.

 • When to eat: post-workout